intrahealth/client-registry-docs/docs/user/process.md

-# Record linkage process
+# Record Linkage Process

-The below diagram shows how OpenCR performs matching and record linkage.
+The below diagram shows how OpenCR performs record linkage after the matching process.
 The diagram begins with a source system submitting a request with patient demographic data in a FHIR message, as indicated by the circle on the left.

 ![Matching Process](../images/matching.png)